Back story...

 Regarding piano pedagogy, I found multiple variations on similar themes.
 Approaches that seemed different at first revealed themselves to be underpinned by common fundamentals.
 It was hard to find anything strikingly outside the box that I felt had let me down.
 That was until I stumbled upon Abby Whiteside.

 At first, I sought to repudiate her audacious claims.
 Over time, they blew my mind.
 Whiteside's solutions were daring in the extreme.
-They challenged the very fundamentals of the pedagogy I'd known.
-I contacted the publishers of her essays to find out whether anyone was teaching according to her radical principles.
+They challenged the very fundamentals I'd known.
+I contacted her publishers to find out whether anyone was teaching according to her radical principles.

-As a result, I made several trips to New York to study with Sophia Rosoff, co-editor of Whiteside’s writings and former student of Whiteside.
+As a result, I made several trips to New York to study with Sophia Rosoff (1924-2017), co-editor of Whiteside’s writings and former Whiteside student.
 This was the first step towards Piano Portals.
-In time, I would further question long-held assumptions and discard more of what I was taught.
+In time, I would further question long-held assumptions and discard more of what I was previously taught.

 Over the course of a decade, I forged a career in my native Somerset, England, as an accompanist to some of the country's finest musicians, piano teacher at the prestigious musical department at Hazlegrove Preparatory School, founder and conductor of Frome Symphony - a ground-breaking amateur orchestra - soloist and ensemble member.
-My own piano progress took a back seat.
+Somehow, a change of approach had empowered me to play regularly again, without fully addressing all of the underlying issues.

 I was fortunate to work in a field I loved.
 But dissatisfaction with my piano playing lurked, along with resentment that, despite my privileged education, I still felt relatively awkward and disconnected when I played.
 Technical difficulties remained, alongside a mental block about performing from memory.
 More than anything, a feeling of chronic dissociation underpinned my musical endeavours, even if I was often the only one to notice it.